pivotal/docs-tap/about-package-profiles.hbs.md

 - **[Tanzu Build Service](tanzu-build-service/tbs-about.md)**

-  Tanzu Build Service uses the open-source Cloud Native Buildpacks project to turn application source code into container images.
+  Tanzu Build Service uses the open-source Cloud Native Build packs project to turn application source code into container images.

   Build Service executes reproducible builds that align with modern container standards and keeps images up to date.
-It does so by leveraging Kubernetes infrastructure with kpack, a Cloud Native Buildpacks Platform, to orchestrate the image life cycle.
+It does so by leveraging Kubernetes infrastructure with kpack, a Cloud Native Build packs Platform, to orchestrate the image life cycle.

   The kpack CLI tool, kp, can aid in managing kpack resources.
 Build Service helps you develop and automate containerized software workflows securely and at scale.